 “Having a religion class built into my curriculum has made me more disciplined in learning more about my faith.
 For instance, I don’t just pray and go to church anymore, but through my homework and classwork, I am regularly learning more about my faith and understanding it more deeply.”

-Faculty Profile: Biz Wittschen, Religion Department Chair
+Faculty Profile: Biz Wittschen, Theology Department Chair

 What do you enjoy about teaching at Visitation?

 I love the students and their desire to learn and grow, their work ethic, their desire to serve others; to be women of faith and to put that faith—along with their joy, love of life, and enthusiasm—into service.
 They do all this with critical minds and open hearts.

 What do you hope your students learn in your classes?

 I hope my students learn to look critically at the world (laws, societal norms, and cultures) and ask how being a woman of faith changes the way we engage with others and the world.
 I hope my students wrestle with the question “How can I use my gifts in service to others?”—and, in particular, “How can I use them on behalf of the marginalized?”

 In what ways does our Salesian charism inform and inspire your work with students?

 Salesian Spirituality is deeply relational.
 It has its origins in the relationship between St. Jane de Chantal and St. Francis de Sales, and so much of the spiritually comes directly from their friendship.
 Their relationship teaches us that relationships are essential to leading a holy life.
 I try to honor this essential component of Salesian Spirituality in my work with students as we work on class projects and in small groups.
 It is through these interactions and relationships that students will know, understand, and love God.

 What is unique about Visi's religion program?